 Dolomites Rifugio Guide: Mountain Huts, Booking, & Packing Tips for 2025

 Dreaming of waking up to mountain views and a fresh Italian breakfast at 2,000 meters?
 Same.
-Everyday I look back on my time at the mountain huts of the Dolomites fondly, literally waiting for the hiking season to open up again.
+Every day I look back on my time at the mountain huts of the Dolomites fondly, literally waiting for the hiking season to open up again.

 Whether you’re tackling the Alta Via 1 or simply hiking from one scenic trail to the next, staying in a rifugio is one of the most memorable parts of a Dolomites adventure.